 with Lokesh Kumar

-*May be combined with India-northeast: Mishmi Hills and the Brahmaputra
+*This tour may be combined with India-northeast: Mishmi Hills and the Brahmaputra.

 Duration: 10 days